The Educational Program

 ACP Reconciliation Action Plan

-Over the last three years, our educators have worked on improving their own knowledge and understanding of indigenous culture.
+Since 2018 our educators have worked on improving their own knowledge and understanding of Aboriginal and Torres Strait Islander cultures.

-This has involved taking part in Professional Development and committing as a team to be on a journey of continuous improvement ensuring that indigenous perspectives, local indigenous culture and knowledge are central to our program.
+This has involved taking part in Professional Development and committing as a team to be on a journey of continuous improvement ensuring that Aboriginal and Torres Strait Islander perspectives, local culture and knowledge are central to our program.

-In 2020, we published our Reconciliation Action Plan (RAP) which now guides our progress towards embedding and acknowledging indigenous perspectives across the preschool and within the educational program.
+In 2020, we published our Reconciliation Action Plan (RAP) which now guides our progress towards embedding and acknowledging Aboriginal and Torres Strait Islander perspectives across the preschool and within the educational program.

 To view our RAP click